 A boater's guide to San Francisco Bay, the river hideaways and wine country

 When visiting San Diego, CA you will discover it's all about boats

-Navigating the Santa Barbara Channel is tricky but the reward is arriving at one of the most beautiful places on the planet
+Navigating the channel is tricky but the reward is arriving at the most beautiful place on the planet

 BoatUS Magazine Is A Benefit Of BoatUS Membership